silx-kit/dynamix/README.md

 ## To do

-Introduce error calculation and two time correlation function for GPU correlators
+Introduce error calculation and two time correlation function for GPU correlators.

 ## Question ?
 Bug ?